Cities are changing and everyone wants to know the impact. What follows is my collection of resources.

 How segregated were cities in the past?

-Beginning at the end of the 19th century, there is a significant rise in rental discrimination that peaks just before the Housing Act of 1969.
+Beginning at the end of the 19th century, there was a significant rise in rental discrimination that peaks just before the Housing Act of 1969.
 In general, northern cities had better racial integration before zoning and redlining policies.
 Due to stratification based on class, poor whites and Blacks lived close to one another.

 As Carolyn Adams, David Bartelt, David Elesh, Ira Goldstein explained in “Philadelphia: Neighborhoods, Division, and Conflict in a Postindustrial City” (1993):